hivesolutions/viriatum/README.md

 * For linux/unix machines the best approach is to go with either [Sysprof](http://sysprof.com/) or the more expensive [Zoom](http://www.rotateright.com) from rotate right

+## Version Numbering

+The current version numbering in viriatum follows the following structure `$MAJOR.$MINOR.$MICRO$STAGE$STAGE_PART` and in order to change any of these values the `definitions.h`  and the `build.json` files must be changed.

+In case either one of the version number or the stage changes a new tag must be created in the gir repository.

 ## License

 Viriatum is an open-source project licensed under the [GNU General Public License Version 3](http://www.gnu.org/licenses/gpl.html).